A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Choose Tradeify if you want:

-Overall, Tradeify scores higher (69 vs 67) on our trader-friendliness index.
-Key advantages: lower starting cost, better profit split.
-That said, Alpha Futures wins on more forgiving drawdown rules, faster path to funded.
+Overall, Tradeify scores higher (73 vs 67) on our trader-friendliness index.
+Key advantages: lower starting cost, better profit split, no inactivity limit.
+That said, Alpha Futures wins on more forgiving drawdown rules, faster path to funded, no account closure limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.